 About The Metropolitan Museum of Art

-From prehistoric art and that of the Ancient Egyptians, Greeks and Romans to medieval works, Asian art and art of the Americas, the Metropolitan Museum of Art explores ancient and historical cultures through their artwork.
+The Metropolitan Museum of Art – also known as the Met – in New York is one of the most famous art museums in the world, exhibiting pieces spanning over eight thousand years of history.
+From prehistoric art and that of the Ancient Egyptians, Greeks and Romans to medieval works, Asian art and art of the Americas, the Met explores ancient and historical cultures through their artwork.